-NDI’s Iraq-based Resident Director, Elvis Zutic, will discuss the poll’s key findings and his views on the country’s political, electoral and security contexts.
-Discussants will complement his assessment with analyses of the importance of these elections, and how the outcome of the polls will impact Iraq’s broader development progress and its relationships with regional and international actors.
+NDI’s Iraq-based Resident Director, Elvis Zutic, discussed the poll’s key findings and his views on the country’s political, electoral and security contexts.
+Discussants complemented his assessment with analyses of the importance of these elections, and how the outcome of the polls impacted Iraq’s broader development progress and its relationships with regional and international actors.

 Resident Director, NDI Iraq

 Senior Program Officer, Middle East and North Africa Programs, USIP

 Former Ambassador to Afghanistan, Iraq, and the United Nations Counselor, Center for Strategic and International Studies